hasura/ndc-sqlserver/README.md

 5. Test the API

    The console URL in the build information cna be used to open the GraphiQL console to test out the API

+## Documentation

+View the full documentation for the ndc-sqlserver connector [here](./docs/readme.md).

 ## Contributing